 - Smoking is also prohibited outside on the University of Rhode Island campus, with the exception of designated smoking locations.

 The Fire & Life Safety area is responsible for the day to day fire safety of all four campuses.
 This area covers all fire safety inspections for Dormitories, Fraternities and Sororities plus the Administrative, Academic and Service buildings on all campuses.
+Please ensure that you do not bring these items to campus with you as they are fire violations and are prohibited in the residence halls.

 Interested in volunteering for the Kingston Fire Department?
 Click here for more information.